Indian Housing Block Grant Program (IHBG)

 - Providing housing assistance for college students

 - Improving energy efficiency

 More IHBG program information can be found in the supporting Native American Housing Assistance and Self Determination Act (NAHASDA) legislation.

 Amount of Funding

-Non-competitive block grant award amounts are determined by a formula consisting four components:
+Non-competitive block grant award amounts are determined by a formula consisting of 4 components.